Project-Group-Computer-Networks/OurTorrent/README.md

 # OurTorrent

 OurTorrent is a peer-to-peer (P2P) file-sharing system inspired by the BitTorrent protocol.
 This decentralized system allows users to download files more quickly by connecting with multiple uploaders, rather than relying on a single central server.
-OurTorrent aims to simulate the peer-to-peer file-sharing experience, including a custom client and a lightweight UDP tracker for efficient, low-overhead communication.
+OurTorrent aims to simulate a peer-to-peer file-sharing experience, including a custom client and a lightweight UDP tracker for efficient, low-overhead communication.

 ## Key Features